ProfessionalsEric Alan Stone

 In the past few years, Eric has focused his patent practice principally in the biotechnology and pharmaceutical areas, including representing innovators under the Biologics Price Competition and Innovation Act of 2009 and the Hatch-Waxman Act.
 Some of his matters include representing:

-- Genentech in litigations involving the bispecific antibody HEMLIBRA® (emicizumab-kxwh), approved to treat Hemophilia A, the anti-PD-L1 antibody TECENTRIQ® (atezolizumab), the foundational Cabilly patent teaching methods of creating antibodies using recombinant DNA techniques, and chromatographic techniques to purify antibodies;
+- Genentech in litigations involving the bispecific antibody HEMLIBRA® (emicizumab-kxwh), approved to treat Hemophilia A, the anti-PD-L1 antibody TECENTRIQ® (atezolizumab), Hatch-Waxman litigation regarding the cancer treatment ALECENSA® (alectinib), the foundational Cabilly patent teaching methods of creating antibodies using recombinant DNA techniques, and chromatographic techniques to purify antibodies;

-- Chugai Pharmaceuticals in IPR proceedings and in defending against generic-drug challenges;
+- Chugai Pharmaceuticals in IPR proceedings and in Hatch-Waxman litigation regarding the cancer treatment ALECENSA® (alectinib);

-- Cabaret Biotech Ltd. in an action defending the validity of Cabaret’s patent on a pathbreaking cancer therapy called CAR-T, and in a related arbitration;
+- Cabaret Biotech Ltd. in an action defending the validity of Cabaret’s patent on a pathbreaking CAR-T cancer therapy;

 - Amgen in BPCIA litigation involving applications for FDA approval of biosimilars to Amgen’s NEULASTA® and NEUPOGEN®;